Greece Patrons Circle

 The exhibition which was first presented in Istanbul (2019) aspired to examine contemporary issues that cannot be decontextualized from the specific exhibition time and venue for which it was conceived.
 One year and a half after its first presentation, the exhibition moves to Thessaloniki.
 What can we learn today, in post-Covid-19 era, from history and the present about the future?
 How can we use the past to attain a more sustainable world?

 The exhibition was produced by DEPO, Istanbul and was part of the parallel program of the 16th Istanbul Biennale in 2019.
-The exhibition re-organized and presented by MOMus-Museum of Contemporary Art-Macedonian Museum of Contemporary Art and State Museum of Contemporary Art Collections with Goethe-Institut Thessaloniki and Istituto Italiano di Cultura Atene, while it was part of the program of parallel events of the 23rd Thessaloniki Documentary Festival.
+The exhibition re-organised and presented by MOMus-Museum of Contemporary Art-Macedonian Museum of Contemporary Art and State Museum of Contemporary Art Collections with Goethe-Institut Thessaloniki and Istituto Italiano di Cultura Atene, while it was part of the program of parallel events of the 23rd Thessaloniki Documentary Festival.